 Inspired by mural-scaled paintings and advertising billboards, “F-111” was created by James Rosenquist in 1964-1965.
 Combining different images of products (spaghetti, tires, light bulbs, etc.) with the panorama of Cold-War paranoia, this work defined the artist’s singular contribution to Pop Art in the US.
 The set of the large-scale “F-111” paintings designed to fill the four walls of a room now belongs to the Museum of Modern Art.

 Roy Lichtenstein is one of the most influential artists of the Pop Art movement.
 Inspired by comic books, his paintings with dynamic composition and distinctive manually-simulated Ben-Day dots are now being sold for millions of dollars.
 The “Drowning Girl” that was created in 1963 is one of the artist’s early paintings based on the DC’s “Run for Love!” comic book.
 It is currently on view at the Museum of Modern Art.

 “Accumulation No. 1” by Yayoi Kusama

 Yayoi Kusama is now one of the most expensive living female artists, whose works are easily recognizable by amorphous large sculptures, signature polka dots, and incredible mirrored “Infinity Rooms.”
-However, the “Accumulation No. 1” got bitter criticism from art critics when it was first exhibited in New York in 1962.
+However, “Accumulation No. 1” got bitter criticism from art critics when it was first exhibited in New York in 1962.
 For today, this unusual ‘armchair’ made from hundreds of phallic bulges is considered one of the best examples of Pop Art.
 The work belongs to the art collection of the Museum of Modern Art.